 Beth DuPree | Founder and President

-Dr. Beth Baughman DuPree serves as the Vice President of Holy Redeemer Health System’s Surgical Services, Integrative Medicine, Women’s Health and Employee Health, the Holy Redeemer Chairman of Surgery, and an Adjunct Assistant professor of Surgery at The University of Pennsylvania and actively participates in breast fellowship education and training.
+Beth Baughman DuPree is the Medical Director Oncology Service Line Northern Arizona Healthcare, Vice President Health at Holy Redeemer Health System, She completed a residency in general surgery at Albert Einstein Hospital in Philadelphia and is an adjunct assistant professor of surgery at the University of Philadelphia.
+She completed a residency in general surgery at Albert Einstein Hospital in Philadelphia and was an adjunct assistant professor of surgery at the University of Philadelphia.
 She is a board certified general surgeon specializing in Diseases of the Breast.
 She has also obtained dual board certification in Integrative and Holistic Medicine.
 She trains young breast surgical fellows in the art and science of breast care.
 She is a mother, wife, and skilled surgeon who has been honored for her humanitarian endeavors as well as her medical work.
 In 2007, Dr. DuPree founded The Healing Consciousness Foundation (HCF), a non-profit organization inspired by the book she wrote entitled The Healing Consciousness: A Doctor’s Journey to Healing.
 It is the true story of her journey as a surgeon who awakens to the healer that resides within her.
 Proceeds from the book are donated to the HCF.

 Dr. DuPree urges her patients to integrate healing therapies with state-of-the-art western medical care, helping them find a balance between the mind, body, and spirit.
 She is board certified in General Surgery and Integrative and Holistic Medicine.
 She encourages her patients to participate in exercise programs, healthy cooking, nutritional counseling, Reiki, Yoga, and massage.
 She is a patient advocate, nationally recognized educator speaker and frequent contributor to NBC Nightly News.